Mikele11/React-lerning/README.md

 #### 27.09.2018 — react-complete-guide

 <a name="pseudo"></a>Pseudo selector - Pseudo selectors are an alternative to selectors in the radium module.
 We declare the global component and then work with the pseudo selectors of this component

+<a name="stateless"></a>Stateless and Stateful components -Stateless components is components without state.
+These components take data, but do not manipulate them.
+Stateful components - have a state and manipulate data.

 ## Questions